rhine3/audiomoth-guide/guide.md

 ## Programming

-Before using the AudioMoth, you will "program" it using the AudioMoth configuration app.
-Depending on your needs, you may customize the time of day during which the AudioMoth records, the length of each recording, and the amount of time the AudioMoth "sleeps" between each recording.
+Before using the AudioMoth, you will "program" it using the [Audiomoth configuration app](https://www.openacousticdevices.info/config).
+Depending on your needs, you may customize the time of day during which recordings are made, the length of each recording, and the amount of time the recorder "sleeps" between each recording.
 The AudioMoth can be used in two modes, which are be accessed using the switch on the device.

 * In DEFAULT mode, the AudioMoth will take a recording for a desired amount of time, and then will sleep for a desired amount of time.
 The device repeats this cycle continuously.